bhellema/blazers/docs/offense/pressbreaks/pressbreak-man-to-man.md

 If the pass can't hit 5, 1 and 2 cut through the key and cross and inbound the ball.

 **Scenario:**
 If the pass can't hit 5, 1 and 2 cut through the key however this time 2 cuts around 1 who sets a screen and 2 takes off down the court.
 At which point 1 can turn and seal, or bounce open for a pass.
-If they can't get the pass, then that player keeps going and sets a screen of 5 and 5 cuts around the screen looking for the pass.
+If they can't get the pass, then that player keeps going and sets a screen on 5's man, and 5 cuts around the screen looking for the pass.